 There are numerous marked paths and a number of staffed lodges and self-service huts.

 One of the finest and most famous cycle roads in Norway is the 50-mile long Rallarvegen (the Navvies Road) running from Haugastøl via Finse to Flåm.
 Book cycles at Haugastøl, Finse or Myrdal, travel by the Bergen Railway to the starting destinations, and cycle down to Flåm by the Sognefjord.

-At the foot of the Vøringsfossen waterfall and by the ascent of the Måbødalen valley, lies the Hardangervidda Nature Center at Eidfjord.
-This is a center for the whole family, featuring lively exhibitions, hand-on activities, and visual effects.
+At the foot of the Vøringsfossen waterfall and by the ascent of the Måbødalen valley, lies the Hardangervidda Nature Centre at Eidfjord.
+This is a centre for the whole family, featuring lively exhibitions, hand-on activities, and visual effects.

 Take a glacier hike on the Hardangerjøkulen Glacier, the sixth largest glacier in Norway, 5,925 feet above sea level.
 The tour starts with a train trip from Geilo to Finse where you meet the glacier guide at the train station at Finse.

 Experience dog sledding with your friends and family.
-Fagerheim Fjellstugu organizes dog sledding trips on Hardangervidda.
+Fagerheim Fjellstugu organises dog sledding trips on Hardangervidda.

-Read more about What to do in the Hardanger and What to do in Hallingdal.
+Read more about What to do in Hardanger and What to do in the Fjell and Fjord Area.

 Where to stay

 Fossli Hotel affords a magnificent view over the Måbødalen Valley and Vøringsfossen Waterfall.
 Edvard Grieg used to be a regular guest at Fossli Hotel and wrote his Opus 66 there.

 Surrounded by breathtaking mountains rising up to 5,249 feet, Quality Hotel & Resort Vøringfoss is located in Eidfjord in the innermost part of the Hardangerfjord.